 If you’re not happy with your hosting, please contact email@example.com within 30 days of placing your order for a full refund.
 There’s a once per customer limit on this but apart from that, it’s no questions asked.
-After the 30 days, we can’t offer refunds for yearly services that are cancelled before the end of the year.
+After the 30 days, I can’t offer refunds for yearly services that are cancelled before the end of the year.

 Scripting and software

-We will not give your details to third parties unless required to do so by law.
+I will not give your details to third parties unless required to do so by law.

 The largest file you can upload is 500mb for a single file.